Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 _* Note that for Rittman, the superintendant is part time in this data working 1 day per week.
 The salary number shown takes the salary number posted ($25,795) and multiplies it by 5 to get a comperable number_

-Overall, the Chippewa Local School District Superintendent salary is comperable to those districts in the immediate area, including districts within Wayne County.
+Overall, the Chippewa Local School District Superintendent's salary is comparable to those districts in the immediate area, including districts within Wayne County.

 ## Treasurer salary